Palpitations are feelings or sensations that your heart is pounding or racing. They can be felt in your chest, throat, or neck.

 In the emergency room, you will be connected to a heart monitor.

-If your doctor finds you have an abnormal heart rhythm, other tests may be done.
+If your provider finds you have an abnormal heart rhythm, other tests may be done.
 This may include:

 - Holter monitor for 24 hours, or another heart monitor for two weeks or longer